Geometry of the Welch Bounds: Introduction

-Peng and Waldron \cite{PW1} point out the existence of isometries between certain spaces of homogeneous polynomials and symmetric tensors in the context of their discussion of Hadamard products of Gram matrices, which play a role in the Welch bound derivations given here.
-Strohmer and Heath \cite{SH1} developed Welch-like bounds in infinite-dimensional settings, whereas this paper gives new results for infinite collections of vectors that frame a finite-dimensional space.
-The foundation of the relationship between the Welch bounds and symmetric $k$-tensors is elucidated in the derivation given in Section \ref{sec:bounds}; Section \ref{sec:polynomials} addresses the connection to homogeneous polynomials.
-An extension to generalized frames, which subsumes both the finite and countably infinite frame cases, is presented in \ref{sec:frames}.
-The paper concludes with some remarks relating tight generalized frames Haar measures and linking homogeneous polynomials and $t$-designs.
+The foundation of the relationship between the Welch bounds and symmetric $k$-tensors is elucidated in the derivation of the Welch bounds given in Section \ref{sec:bounds}.
+It is shown that the derivation can be done using either the Grammian or the frame operator.
+Section \ref{sec:tight} contains discussion on the construction and existence of Welch Bound Equality (WBE) sets, Maximal Welch Bound Equality (MWBE) sets, and Approximate Welch Bound Equality (AWBE) sets.
+Section \ref{sec:polynomials} addresses the connection to homogeneous polynomials and gives a sampling result for homogeneous polynomials.
+An extension to generalized frames, which subsumes both the finite and countably infinite frame cases, is presented in Section \ref{sec:frames}.
+The section concludes with some remarks relating tight generalized frames to Haar measures and linking homogeneous polynomials and $t$-designs.